In most of cases, the main problem with achiving maximal efficiency of pellet mill is quality of steam.

 ● Another possibility is to built a channel and guide the explosion gas out of the building.

 Power of a motor given as in a producers specification is actual for work without breaks by nominal power supply and frequency in temperatire of environment maximum 40°C at heigth 1000m.
 In case of different environment conditions, the power of motor should be changed according to data in the table.

-If the temperature and heigth vary at the same time, proper values should be multiplicated by values given in % in the table.
+If the temperature and heigth vary at the same time, proper values should be multiplicated by values given in % in the in table.